14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 What makes it different:

-Qodo maintains what they call a "Codebase Intelligence Engine."
-This goes beyond analyzing the current PR.
-It builds a model of your entire codebase: module boundaries, shared libraries, cross-repo dependencies.
+Qodo maintains what they call a "Codebase Intelligence Engine" — it goes beyond analyzing the current PR, building a model of your entire codebase: module boundaries, shared libraries, cross-repo dependencies.
 When you submit a PR, Qodo understands how your changes interact with the broader system.

 The test generation feature (Qodo Cover) is the other differentiator.
 Point it at a function, and it generates unit tests with edge cases.
 For teams struggling with test coverage, this can save hours per week.